ethersphere/swarm/swarm/docs/smash/smash.rst

 :dfn:`storer`
     node that accepted a store request and stores the content

-:dfn:`auditor`
-    node that initiates an audit by sending an audit request

 :dfn:`guardian`
     the first node to accept a store request of a chunk/

 :dfn:`custodian`
     node that has no online peer that is closer to a chunk address

+:dfn:`auditor`
+    node that initiates an audit by sending an audit request

+:dfn:`insurer`
+    node that is commissioned by an owner to launch audit requests on their behalf

 Calculating the audit secret
 --------------------------------------------------